DavidToddMiller/gr-HighDataRate_Modem/README.md

     FUTURE WORK   (Expand Capabilities of Real-Time High Rate Modems and High Rate FEPs/Gateways)

-1. When a 16-24 core Personal Computer becomes available, incorporate all high data rate blocks including encoding/decoding and Doppler removal/handling into single flowgraph to run in real-time up to 30.0 Msps (and/or two flowgraphs in real-time: Uncoded Modem along with FEP/Gateway connected via ZeroMQ).
+1. When a 16-24 core Personal Computer becomes available, incorporate all high data rate blocks including encoding/decoding and Doppler removal/handling into single flowgraph to run in real-time up to 30.0 Msps (and/or two flowgraphs (Transmit/Receive) in real-time with coding or without.
+Also, use FEP/Gateway connected via ZeroMQ.
-2. Expand CCSDS Reed-Solomon options for interleaving, Dual Basis, and shortened codes while keeping block vector in/out interfaces for speed.
+2. Expand CCSDS Reed-Solomon options for interleaving.
+(March 2023 Update: Completed adding CCSDS Dual Basis and a common (252,220) CCSDS shortened code to Reed Solomon Blocks while keeping block vector in/out interfaces for speed and stability.)